the-fukui/laugh-at-IE/README.md

 [Demo](https://laugh-at-ie.netlify.com/) (Open with IE, please 🙏）

-- Play laughing sound when page loaded and any error has occured with IE.
+- Play laughing sound when page loaded and when any error has occured with IE.
 - You can set an arbitrary function to callback when laughing sound is played.